CHIME/Slow overview and pilot survey: A new backend to search for second-duration radio transients with the CHIME telescope: The backend

 \subsubsection{Dedispersion}

 The data are dedispersed from DM values of 50~\dm to 3000~\dm using the \texttt{prepsubband} routine of \presto.
 The limits on DM search were set based on the available compute in case of the upper limit, while the lower limit was set in order to be mostly sensitivity to extragalactic transients and avoid Galactic sources\footnote{Note that this choice was made only for the pilot survey, in case of the real-time survey (Section~\ref{sec:disc}), the limits will be revised.}.
 For 16-ms time-sampling, a DM step of 2~\dm is used, while for 128-ms and 512-ms time-sampling, a DM step of 10~\dm is used.
 The DM steps were decided using the \texttt{DDPlan} routine of \presto.
-At this stage, RFI masks computed in the earlier steps (at the data preparation step and by \texttt{rfifind}) are used to mask the noisy channels and time blocks, in addition to the zero-DM subtraction, to remove any broadband RFI.
+At this stage, RFI masks computed in the earlier steps (at the data preparation step and by \texttt{rfifind}) are used to mask the noisy channels and time blocks, in addition to the zero-DM subtraction\footnote{We do not perform any detailed investigation of the effect of zero-DM subtraction on the signal.
+The main aim of the pilot survey was to detect bright events and zero-DM subtraction is effectively mitigating broadband RFI without significantly affecting the SNR for bright bursts.
+In the real-time pipeline, we are exploring the possibility of using ``flat-fielding'', a technique used by~\cite{Kuiper2026} for the LOFAR telescope.
+We expect that it will perform better than zero-DM subtraction.} which removes any broadband RFI.